powernsx/powernsx.github.io/esg.md

 permalink: /esg/
 ---

-## Edge Services Gateway
+# Edge Services Gateway

-The NSX Edge is a Virtual Machine that provides Connectivity, Load Balancer, SSL VPN, IPSEC VPN, Bridging, DHCP, and routing functions.
+The NSX Edge is a Virtual Machine that provides Routing, Edge Firewalling, Load Balancing, SSL VPN, IPSEC VPN, Bridging, and DHCP functions.
+The NSX Edge represents a huge part of the NSX API due to its swiss army knife capabilities.
+Most of the common features are supported by PowerNSX.

+## Interface specification

-The first step is to build the Edge interface specification.
+To deploy a new Edge, we first have to build the Edge interface specification.

-First step will be to create an uplink interface and store it within the $uplink variable.
+Lets create an uplink interface and store it in the $uplink variable.

 ```
-PowerCLI C:\> $uplink = New-NsxEdgeInterfaceSpec -Name Uplink -Type Uplink -ConnectedTo $pg -PrimaryAddress 192.1
-68.100.140 -SubnetPrefixLength 24 -Index 0
+PowerCLI C:\> $uplink = New-NsxEdgeInterfaceSpec -Name Uplink -Type Uplink -ConnectedTo $pg -PrimaryAddress 192.168.100.140 -SubnetPrefixLength 24 -Index 0

 PowerCLI C:\> $uplink

 name                : Uplink
 index               : 0